open-sauced/docs/docs/contributing/introduction-to-contributing.md

 > **There are no minimum requirements to become a member of the Triage Team.**

-For those interested in getting involved in the project or just open source in general and wanting to join the Triage Team, please comment in the `🍕opensauced-contributors-chat` channel on [Discord](https://discord.gg/U2peSNf23P).
+For those interested in getting involved in the project or just open source in general and wanting to join the Triage Team, please leave a comment in the `🍕opensauced-contributors-chat` channel on [Discord](https://discord.gg/U2peSNf23P).

 ## Funding